neostrange/qiskit-lab/README.md

 * **`utils/problem_data_generator.py`**: Utility functions for creating synthetic load, solar, and price data.
 * **`templates/index.html`**: The single-page application (SPA) serving as the user interface, built with Bootstrap and JavaScript.
 * **`static/style.css`**: Custom CSS rules to enhance the appearance.
-* **`notebooks/` and `qiskit-lab/`**: These directories likely contain development notebooks and scripts used during the research and development phases, offering insights into the quantum computing aspects and problem formulation.
+* **`notebooks/` and `qiskit-lab/`**: These directories contain development notebooks and scripts used during the research and development phases, offering insights into the quantum computing aspects and problem formulation.

 ---